peckjd/cpsc318/lab07/README.md

     - Make sure you stop any running containers after you finish

 ### Containerize Wordpress
+- Clone the course repository: https://github.com/peckjd/CPSC318
-- Use docker-compose to start a Wordpress application stack
+- Use docker-compose to start a Wordpress application stack using the docker-compose.yml file in the lab07 directory
-    - Use the example stack.yml file for wordpress from https://hub.docker.com/_/wordpress
+    - `docker-compose up -d`
-    - Expose Wordpress on port 80 otherwise you will need to modify your Lighstail instance's firewall.
+    - **Lightsail/Linux only** Change the wordpress port to 80 otherwise you will need to modify your Lighstail instance's firewall.
     - Use a browser to make sure wordpress is reachable on localhost or your Lightsail instance's public IP
-- Modify your wordpress docker-compose file to add healthchecks for both containers (app and db)
+- Modify the docker-compose.yml wordpress file to add healthchecks for both the app and db containers
+    - A health check is used to determine if a running container is in a healthy state.
+In our case, we should check to see if our wordpress container is correctly publishing a website and that our db container has a running database.
     - The Compose file reference is https://docs.docker.com/compose/compose-file/
     - You will need to restart the containers using docker-compose after adding the health checks
         - `docker-compose up -d` or `docker-compose up -d --force-recreate`